Markets.com Review 2024

 - Sofort – Available in Europe only

 To comply with money laundering laws, withdrawals must first be made via the initial deposit method.
-Customer reviews were pleased to see there are zero costs for withdrawing funds.
-However, there are minimum withdrawal requirements:
+Again, there are no fees for withdrawing funds, which is an advantage over alternatives like eToro.

 - Bank Transfer – 100 USD/EUR/GBP (20 EUR within the EU)

 - Skrill/Neteller – 5 USD/EUR/GBP